regedner/TVRemote-qrApp/README.md

-# TV Remote QR Code Generator
+# TV Remote Application - qrApp

 This project is an Android application that generates a QR code for pairing a WebSocket-based remote controller with a smart TV.
 It was originally developed as part of a TV company's internal system, but all company-specific assets (such as logos) have been removed for public release.